April · Fair Housing Month

 Washington protects more than federal law does.

 Fair-housing training centers on race for good reason — it's the history of the law and the heart of the harm.
 But the federal Fair Housing Act protects seven classes, and Washington's Law Against Discrimination (RCW 49.60) goes further.
-If you're selling in Pierce County, you work under whichever law protects the client more.
+Any agent selling in Pierce County works under whichever law protects the client more.
 That's always Washington.

 Federal · Fair Housing Act (1968/1988)